 Instead of paying extra for a limited Valentine’s Day menu at a restaurant, why not make dinner at home?
 Not only will this save you money, but it’s also more romantic than a crowded restaurant.

-Plan the menu to include your favourite indulgences, and fix the meal together.
-Reconnecting over your favourite foods — foods that you have prepared together — can be a great way to have a nice evening in.
+Plan the menu to include your favorite indulgences, and fix the meal together.
+Reconnecting over your favorite foods — foods that you have prepared together — can be a great way to have a nice evening in.

 Another great way to show your love through cooking is providing breakfast in bed.
-Start the day out right by bringing your significant a favourite breakfast, and serve it in bed.
+Start the day out right by bringing your significant a favorite breakfast, and serve it in bed.

 Maybe you’re not such a great cook.
 A fun Valentine’s Date could be to take a cooking class together.
 You’ll learn a new skill, and you can put those new skills to work later by making a meal together.